wefo-coding/js-expander/README.md

 * `wefo-expanded`: Expanders get this class when they are unfolded.
 Also all global toggle buttons get this class if all relatted expanders are unfolded.

 ### Data-Attributes
+* `data-toggle`: Connects a global toggle button with expanders by a class name within a wrapper.
-* `data-toggle`: Connects a global toggle button with expanders by a class name.
+* `data-global`: Connects a global toggle button with expanders by a class name.

 ### Style
 You can use your own stylesheet.
 Only the important styles for the functionality are defined.